mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * In KeyPackages, to describe client capabilities and aspects of their participation in the group (once in the ratchet tree)
-* In the Welcome message, to tell new members of a group what parameters are being used by the group, and to provide any additional details required to join the group
+* In the GroupInfo, to tell new members of a group what parameters are being used by the group, and to provide any additional details required to join the group
 * In the GroupContext object, to ensure that all members of the group have the